 But perhaps that’s just my nostalgia judging.

 All in all, The Curse of Monkey Island is still a great point & click game.
 I genuinely had a lot of fun, and Blood Island is excellent on all parts.
 But the inevitable comparison between its predecessors makes it a bit harder to recommend—unless you’re in love with Dominic Armato’s superb voice work.
-The recent Enhanced Editions add that to the classics as well.
+The recent Special Editions add that to the classics as well.
 Monkey 3 aged exceptionally well.